| Services included | Service code | Fee |

 Treatment guidelines

-To assist the WSIB in determining the allowable length of treatment, the Social Worker should submit a written treatment plan/report that outlines the expected duration and outcomes.
-Ensure that the worker’s name and claim number are clearly written on the report.
+To help us determine the allowable length of treatment, the Social Worker should submit a written treatment plan/report that outlines the expected duration and outcomes.
+Ensure that the person with a work-related injury or illness name and claim number are clearly written on the report.

 Pre-authorization by the WSIB is required before starting an intervention program.